taranjeet/taranjeet/README.md

 - I am an engineer who knows product and growth.
 - I am working as a Senior Product Manager at Khatabook (YC & Sequoia backed, valued at $600Mn).
 - I worked as an engineer at Gradeup (acquired by Byjus, valued at ~23Bn) and Paytm (listed on Indian Stock Exchange, ~$6Bn market cap).
-- I was working remotely (2018-2019) when remote working was not the norm.

 ## Professional Contributions

 - I built and scaled a [search engine](https://www.facebook.com/watch/?v=883796972040441) for K12 students, featured at [Google IO 2019](https://www.asianage.com/technology/in-other-news/090519/google-io-2019-featured-two-indian-companies-for-excellent-use-of-machine-learning.html).
-- I helped develop an [educational product](https://www.talkwithmeapp.com/) for people with Autism, being backed by the New Zealand Government Crown Entity.
+- I helped develop an [educational product](https://www.talkwithmeapp.com/) for people with Autism.
+New Zealand Government Crown Entity backs this project.
-- I co-authored a chapter on *Industrial Applications of NLP in Search* for [Practical Natural Language Processing](https://www.amazon.in/Practical-Natural-Language-Processing-Comprehensive/dp/9385889184/).
+- I co-authored a chapter on for [Practical Natural Language Processing](https://www.amazon.in/Practical-Natural-Language-Processing-Comprehensive/dp/9385889184/).
 The authors hail from Google AI, Carnegie Mellon, MIT Media Lab and Microsoft Research.

 ## Open source contributions